Book cover

 }

-With the previous observation in mind, fill the following table with the statement and branch coverage obtained from the tests specified in the first column.
-In other words, the first column defines the calls that are tested.
+With this function in mind, complete the following table with the statement and branch coverage obtained from the tests specified in the first column.
+This column defines the function calls that are tested.

 Test Call Statements Coverage Branch Coverage